-PHL 260 -Philosophy of Religion
+PHL 260 -Philosophy of Religion IAI: H4 905

-IAI: H4 905 Philosophy of Religion provides a critical examination of the central philosophical issues associated with religion.
+Philosophy of Religion provides a critical examination of the central philosophical issues associated with religion.
 Topics may include such things as the existence and nature of a deity, good and evil, miracles, souls, life after death, and revelations and may include such relationships as those between myth and religion, religious experience and justification, faith and knowledge, and between religious beliefs and moral conduct.
-Prerequisite: None Credit: 3 semester hours
+(Fall only)

-Phlebotomy Technician
+Phlebotomy Technician PLB

-PLB